|

 > easy conversion between binary,

-> hexadecimal and decimal numbers.
+> hexadecimal and

 > support for numerous units of measurement